manojyathndra/Courier/README.md

 Myself Manoj Yathindra T S Student From SDMIT.

-This is my first basic project this may alreay available in market but i done this project from scratch by deep learning of the programing Langauge
+This is my first basic project this may already be available in market but I did this project from scratch by deep learning of the programing Langauge

-i like to share all the code of my first project by analysing it please help me to improve in coding n to impliment many more project like this.
+I like to share all the code of my first project by analyzing it please help me to improve in coding and to implement many more projects like this.

-This courier management is a web page with database i designed this page by doing a small research about Courier sevices
+This courier management is a web page with a database I designed this page by doing small research about Courier services

-this is the basic web page there may be flawed or enhancement to be made but this can be used for local courier service with low cost..
+this is the basic web page there may be flaws or enhancements to be made but this can be used for local courier service at a low cost.

-                thankyou,